Duo remanded for murder of Police Constable Quincy Lewis - Guyana Chronicle

 Lewis disappeared in 2020 after leaving his La Parfaite Harmonie, West Bank Demerara home for work.

-However, the case was cracked wide open after investigators arrested Vernom and Van-Lewis, who allegedly identified Samaroo and his wife as the prime suspects.
+However, the case was cracked wide open after investigators arrested Vernon and Van-Lewis, who allegedly identified Samaroo and his wife as the prime suspects.

 The couple allegedly lured Lewis to their home on the East Bank Demerara, where he was shot and killed.
 They then transported his body to the vicinity of the Splashmin’s Resort on the Linden/Soesdyke Highway, where they dumped it.